NativeScript/docs-v7/docs/tutorial/chapter-4.md

 ## 4.1: Connecting to a backend

 When you created your own account on the registration page, you probably noticed that data was magically going... somewhere.
-But there's actually no magic involved; the register page invokes a RESTful API provided by [Telerik Backend Services](http://www.telerik.com/backend-services) to register the user for the Groceries service.
+But there's actually no magic involved; the register page invokes a RESTful API provided by [Kinvey](https://www.kinvey.com/) to register the user for the Groceries service.

-> **NOTE**: You don't have to use Telerik Backend Services to hit your backend service; you can use any HTTP API in a NativeScript app.
-Telerik Backend Services is convenient for us to use for this tutorial because it lets us spin up HTTP endpoints quickly.
+> **NOTE**: You don't have to use Kinvey to hit your backend service; you can use any HTTP API in a NativeScript app.
+Kinvey is convenient for us to use for this tutorial because it lets us spin up HTTP endpoints quickly.

 Take a look at `app/shared/config.js`.
 There's only a small code snippet there, but it includes a hardcoded root path to the Groceries backend that the register page uses, and that you'll be using momentarily: